sunmoonone/mydogs/README.md

 mydogs
 -----------

-A simple lib that makes mysql scalable easy
+A simple lib that makes database scalable easy

+Currently only supports mysql

 ## Components